Methodist Church of Great Britain: Local preachers

 A distinctive feature of British Methodism is its extensive use of "local preachers" ('local' because they stay in the same circuit, as opposed to 'itinerant' preachers who move to different circuits, in the case of presbyters).
-They are laypeople who have been trained and accredited to preach and lead worship services in place of a presbyter; however, local preachers cannot ordinarily officiate at services of Holy Communion.
+Originating in the earliest days of Methodism, this is a voluntary, part-time ministry composed of laypeople who are trained and accredited to preach and lead worship in place of a presbyter; however, local preachers cannot ordinarily preside at Holy Communion.
 Local preachers are thus similar to lay readers in the Church of England.
 It is estimated that local preachers conduct seven out of every ten Methodist services, either in their own circuit or in others where they are invited as "visiting preachers".

 Local preachers played an important role in English and Welsh social history, especially among the working class and labour movement.
-Prominent 20th-century public figures who preached include George Thomas, Speaker of the House of Commons from 1976 to 1983, and Len Murray, General Secretary of the Trades Union Congress from 1973 to 1983.
+Prominent 20th- and 21st-century public figures who preached include George Thomas, Speaker of the House of Commons from 1976 to 1983; David Frost, television broadcaster; Len Murray, General Secretary of the Trades Union Congress from 1973 to 1983; and David Blunkett, Home Secretary from 2001 to 2004.

 Other appointments

 Other appointments may include pastoral and administrative roles.
-Church standing orders prohibit the appointment of anyone being appointed to undertake work with children, young people or vulnerable adults in the life of the Church if they have a criminal conviction or caution under a number of Acts, including the Sexual Offences Act 2003, or who is barred by the Disclosure and Barring Service from work with vulnerable people or who the Safeguarding Committee has concluded poses a risk to vulnerable groups.
+Church standing orders prohibit the appointment of anyone being appointed to undertake work with children, young people or vulnerable adults in the life of the church if they have a criminal conviction or caution under a number of laws, including the Sexual Offences Act 2003, or who is barred by the Disclosure and Barring Service from work with vulnerable people or who the Safeguarding Committee has concluded poses a risk to vulnerable groups.

 Organisation

-Methodists belong to local churches or local ecumenical partnerships but also feel part of a larger connected community, known as The Connexion.
+Methodists belong to local churches or local ecumenical partnerships but also feel part of a larger connected community, known as the 'Connexion'.
 This sense of being connected makes a difference to how the Methodist Church as a whole is structured.
 From its inception under John Wesley, Methodism has always laid strong emphasis on the interdependence and mutual support of one local church for another.
 The church community has never been seen in isolation either from its immediately neighbouring church communities or from the centralised national organisation.
-When ministers are ordained in the Methodist Church, they are also "received into full Connexion".
+This concept of Connexion is reflected in the Methodist practice of "receiving into Full Connexion" those ordained as presbyters or deacons.

-A quarterly magazine entitled "the connexion" is published by the church.
+The Connexion is a quarterly magazine published by the church, named for its focus on ministry and community activities across the Methodist Connexion.